 Kronomy, Another New Social Media Tool

-I have been playing around with a new online application called Kronomy.
+I have been playing around with a new online application called Kronomy (this site is no longer available).
 I’m not really ready to show the world my creation on there but let me tell you a bit about it.

 There is a concept called collective consciousness which came out of the French social theorist Emile Durkheim’s work in the late 1800s that referred to society’s shared beliefs and moral attitudes which create a unifying force within society.
 Carl Jung went on to distinguish a concept called the collective unconscious which is basically a shared reservoir of experiences of mankind.
 It shows up in our myths, lore, archetypes, dreams and views of ourselves.